-PARENT AND COMMUNITY INVOLVEMENT

-- Demonstrates clear evidence of the involvement of parents, neighborhood, and/or community members representative of target population in the development of the plan - Outlines plan to effectively engage parents, community members, and other neighborhood partners from the time that the operator is approved (e.g., conducting home visits, community meetings, etc.) - Incorporates a feedback loop to surface the priorities and concerns of parents and the broader school community - Includes plan to incorporate parents into the life of the school, once open (e.g., parent advisory council, student placement, trainings, communications, volunteers, etc.) - Includes plan to incorporate community into the life of the school (e.g., providing resources, programs, volunteers, etc.) - Identifies specific partnerships which are clearly relevant to the needs of the target population.
+PARENT AND COMMUNITY INVOLVEMENT A A strong response will have the following characteristics: • Demonstrates clear evidence of the involvement of parents, neighborhood, and/or community members representative of each target community (identified by zip code and attendance zone) in the development of the expansion plan • Outlines plan to effectively engage parents, community members, and other neighborhood partners from the time that the expansion is approved (e.g., conducting home visits, community meetings, etc.) • Incorporates a feedback loop to surface the priorities and concerns of parents and the broader school community in each target neighborhood • Includes plan to incorporate parents from each target community into the life of each campus of the school, once open (e.g., site councils, parent advisory council, student placement, trainings, communications, volunteers, etc.) • Demonstrates strong connections to and knowledge of the specific target community(ies) • Includes plan to incorporate specific assets from each target community into the life of each campus of the school (e.g., providing resources, programs, volunteers, etc.) • Identifies specific partnerships which are clearly relevant to the needs of the target population in each target community.
 Partnerships are evidenced by specific letters of commitment outlining the accountabilities of both parties and clear, measurable, time-specific deliverables from the partner which are clearly relevant to the needs of the target population.